Some Things Are Best Left Undone

 A Simple Trick To Tell If You're Ready To Quit - Or If You Are Just Hitting A Dip

-We can all hit points where we want to give up on a creative endeavour.
-Here's a trick to tell if you are hitting a rough patch - or if it is time to pack it in.
+We all hit points where we want to give up on a creative endeavour.
+Here's a trick to tell if you're hitting a rough patch - or if it's time to pack it in.

 In any endeavour, we can hit a point where we ask, "Is this really worth it?".
 We are not getting anywhere, it feels like a thankless task and we wonder if all that enthusiasm and excitement we had in the early days was ultimately misplaced.